In this article:

 Getronics set out to demonstrate to Gatwick their ability to provide a higher quality of service, a flexible approach to delivering service excellence, and introduce best in class user interaction which translates to improved customer satisfaction.

 Within the first week of the Service Desk going live, the Gatwick IT Team started receiving positive feedback from the end-user community.
 This feedback was reflected in the Net Promoter Score (NPS) the Desk is measured by, which became a positive score for the first time in Gatwick Airport’s Service Desk history, increasing from the previous incumbent’s score of -37 to a record +4.
-Through the application transition work, a number of issues were uncovered that the airport weren’t aware of, including out of date documentation, all of which were quickly resolved.
+Through the application transition work, a number of issues were uncovered that the airport wasn’t aware of, including out-of-date documentation, all of which were quickly resolved.

 With a lot of the discovery phase complete and foundations built, the focus is now firmly on driving IT innovation and improving the services delivered to both end-users and airport passengers.
 Getronics will focus on the application landscape in particular, helping the airport understand the true cost of those applications, before starting on an application transformation and rationalisation roadmap.